Quitclaim Deeds and Divorce

 How Does a Quitclaim Impact an Existing Mortgage Post Divorce?

 If you and your spouse jointly own real estate, the mortgage is often in both of your names.
 It’s important to know that in divorce, the ownership of the property and the debt owed for that property are two separate issues.
-A quitclaim deed changes property ownership, but it does not change how is obligated for the mortgage debt on that property.
-In other words, if you execute a quitclaim deed because it’s decided that your spouse is keeping the house, that alone does not remove your name from the mortgage.
+A quitclaim deed changes property ownership.
+However, it does not change who is obligated for the mortgage debt on that property.
+In other words, if you execute a quitclaim deed because you decide that your spouse is keeping the house, that alone won’t remove your name from the mortgage.

 How Do You Remove Your Name From a Mortgage Following a Divorce?